apache/arrow/docs/source/cpp/gandiva.rst

 ===============================

-Gandiva is a runtime expression compiler that uses `LLVM`_ to generate efficient native code for projections and filters on Arrow record batches. efficient native code for compute on Arrow record batches.
+Gandiva is a runtime expression compiler that uses `LLVM`_ to generate efficient native code for compute on Arrow record batches.
 Gandiva only handles projections and filters; for other transformations, see :ref:`Compute Functions <compute-cpp>`.